hughhyndman/pgtokdb/README.md

 (5 rows)
 ...
 ************** Exception Path Testing **************
-Testxx: Error on kdb+ not returning unkeyed table psql:dev/pgtokdb/test/pgtokdb_test.sql:xx: ERROR:  Result from kdb+ must be unkeyed table psql:dev/pgtokdb/test/pgtokdb_test.sql:xx: ERROR:  Result from kdb+ must be unkeyed table
-Testxx: Unsupported argument types psql:dev/pgtokdb/test/pgtokdb_test.sql:xx: ERROR:  Argument 1 uses an unsupport type
+**Testxx: Error on kdb+ not returning unkeyed table** psql:dev/pgtokdb/test/pgtokdb_test.sql:xx: ERROR:  Result from kdb+ must be unkeyed table psql:dev/pgtokdb/test/pgtokdb_test.sql:xx: ERROR:  Result from kdb+ must be unkeyed table **Testxx: Unsupported argument types** psql:dev/pgtokdb/test/pgtokdb_test.sql:xx: ERROR:  Argument 1 uses an unsupport type
 ```

-The Happy Path Testing should not produce any errors, while the Exception Path Testing should produce only errors, displaying error messages emited from the extension.
+The Happy Path Testing should not produce any errors, while the Exception Path Testing should only produce errors that are emited from the extension.

 ## Acknowledgements
 Aside from the excellent documentation on the Postgres site, there is a lot of good material written by software engineers on various technical aspects of writing Postgres extensions, as follows.